manhowong/CS-lectures/Reinforcement-Learning/L4-Convergence-TD-with-Control.md

     - $Q_T(s, a) = Q_{T-1}(s, a), \text{otherwise.}$

 - Approximations in Q-learning:
-    1. If we knew the model, synchronously update:
+    1. If we knew the model, synchronously update (i.e. update all states):
         - $\displaystyle Q_{T}(s,a) = R(s,a) + \gamma \sum_{s'} T(s,a,s')\max_{a'} Q_{T-1}(s',a')$
+        - P.S. $R$ is already known (or can be observed from the environment)
     2. If we knew $Q^*$, sampling asynchronusly update:
         - $\displaystyle Q_{T}(s_{t-1},a_{t-1}) = Q_{T-1}(s_{t-1},a_{t-1}) + \alpha_T \left[ r_{t} + \gamma \max_{a'} Q^*(s_{t},a') - Q_{T-1}(s_{t-1},a_{t-1}) \right]$